open-telemetry/opentelemetry-specification/specification/context.md

 Users writing instrumentation in languages that use `Context` implicitly are discouraged from using the `Context` API directly.
-In those cases, users will manipulate `Context` through the cross-cutting concerns APIs instead.
+In those cases, users will manipulate `Context` through cross-cutting concerns APIs instead, in order to perform operations such as setting trace or correlation context values for a specified `Context`.

 `Context` is expected to have the following operations, with their respective language differences: